Non-Resident Importer (NRI)

 Certain commodities entering Canada may need additional documents (i.e. permits, certificates, licenses, and bills of lading).
-If the good is not accompanied with these documents then the CBSA may restrict or control the goods for various reasons.
-View CBSA’s full list here.
+If the good is not accompanied by these documents then the CBSA may restrict or control the goods for various reasons.

 Duty rates depend on several factors; the type of good being imported, the country from which the good came from or was produced in, and the selling intention.
 The Customs Act helps determine how much duty will be placed on a good based on its value.
 Determining the value is most commonly done by using the transactional value method.
 This method states that all imported goods will be valued at the price actually paid or payable for the goods when sold for export.